ridewithgps/developers/endpoints/events.md

 ## Event logo and banner

+> [!NOTE]
+> Logo and banner are available only for organization owned events, not for user events.

 A logo or a banner can be added to an event for both the create and update endpoints by switching to a multi-part payload with the files to upload:

 For example, to add logo and banner to an existing event: